AshrafGalib/Ektu-Ghume-Paribahan/README.md

-*not responsive for mobile and tablet live link : https://astonishing-kangaroo-dd0212.netlify.app
+*not responsive for mobile and tablet. live link : https://astonishing-kangaroo-dd0212.netlify.app